-Indiana Film Journalists Association Announces 2023 Awards
+2024 Indiana Film Journalists Association Awards Announced

 Eight other films were voted Finalists for Best Film.
 Along with the winner and runner-up, they represent the IFJA’s selection as the Top 10 movies of the year.

-The Edward Johnson-Ott Hoosier Award, which goes to a film or filmmaker with Indiana ties, went to Sam Mirpoorian, director of the documentary “Greener Pastures.”
+The Edward Johnson-Ott Hoosier Award, which goes to a film or filmmaker with Indiana ties, went to Michael Husain for writing and directing the documentary “The Waiting Game” about American Basketball Association players’ long fight for recognition from the NBA.

 IFJA members issued this statement for the Edward Johnson-Ott Hoosier Award: